 We travelled between Siem Reap and Bangkok by bus.
 It cost about $28 US and took 2 hours to the border then another 2 hours to Bangkok.
 The bus ride is pleasant as there are no crazy turns or mountains on the route.
 The border crossing is a little confusing.
 When you reach the border you leave the bus and collect your luggage, and get your passport stamped on the Cambodia side.
 You then have to walk with your luggage for a while through “no mans land” between the two countries.
 After two minutes or so you’ll see some stairs to your left, and you walk up those to get checked in on the Thailand side.
 Our bus was around the corner to the left once we made it through this process, but the was a worker who was there to help us find it.
 The whole process took about 45mins, our best advice is to follow the crowd and you’ll make it across just fine!

-Now that you know how to get in and out check out our Cambodia post for the best places to visit!
+Now that you know how to get in and out check out our Top Places to See in Cambodia here!